Share:

 Modern display boards could take a lesson from that board - leave off the map!
 Someones personal expression is good enough.
 After board is avenue boarded by hedgerow, but still with views up either side.
 Ascent of Pewley Down is quite shallow, steeper gradients are available if you still have energy to expel.
 More great views across to The Chantries & to West.

-Leave Pewley Down at top most exist.
+Leave Pewley Down at top most exit.
 On to pavement for steep descent back into Guildford.
 Can take in Castle grounds before Town centre, which has lots of shops, pubs & eateries.
 Even with the path overload & lack of solitude, Blackheath still offers some charm - it even has a war memorial which we might check out sometime.
 Click for more Guildford Walks

 They keep burning it.